INTRODUCTION TO THE ATLAS

 Nasal Packing for Hemorrhage Control

-A. Under general or topical anesthesia, gauze impregnated with Vaseline to facilitate ...
+A. Under general or topical anesthesia, gauze impregnated with Vaseline to facilitate insertion is layered into a bleeding nasal ...